-Amputation claims for compensation are very serious medical negligence claims made by patients.
+Amputation compensation claims are very serious medical negligence claims made by patients.

 The amputation of a limb is a life-changing event, and you will need the payment for any negligent surgery.